sherlockfog/sherlockfog/README.md

-The Tool
+Overview
 ========

-SherlockFog is a tool that takes care of automating the deployment of a given emulated network topology and running experiments on top of it.
+SherlockFog is a tool that takes care of automating the deployment of an emulated network topology and running experiments on top of it.
 In a nutshell, it *transforms* a script written in a custom language that defines a topology and the description of an experiment into hundreds or thousands of shell commands that achieve this goal.
 These commands are executed sequentially over one or several hosts.
 Its main focus is the execution and evaluation of MPI applications in non-standard configurations, with an emphasis on Fog/Edge Computing network scenarios, although other types of distributed systems can be emulated as well.